Back to All States

 Can I sell a handgun privately in Pennsylvania?

-What is the SP 4-113 form and why does it matter?
+What is the SP 4-113 form?

 What is the minimum age for private gun sales in Pennsylvania?

-Is there a waiting period in Pennsylvania?
+Is there a waiting period for private sales in Pennsylvania?

-Does Pennsylvania have a License to Carry Firearms (LTCF)?
+What is Pennsylvania’s License to Carry Firearms (LTCF)?

-Does Pennsylvania's preemption law prevent local gun ordinances?
+Does Pennsylvania’s preemption law protect gun owners?